dentelis/php-json-structure-validator/readme.md

 # dentelis/validator

-Validator is a PHP library for validation data structure received from external json API.
+Validator is a lightweight PHP library for validating the structure of data retrieved from an external json API.

+The library was originally created for use in acceptance api tests, but can be used anywhere else.

 ## Specific